-Your loved one's spouse would likely choose not to have their estate probated when most of the assets or property of your loved one would pass to him or her outside of the probate process.
-This makes sense, after all: why needlessly involved the legal system in the death of your loved one unless necessary.
-However, one key factor to evaluate is what can happen if your loved one's spouse attempts to sell the family home some years into the future.
+Your loved one's spouse would likely choose not to have their estate probated when most of the assets or property of your loved one would pass to the outside of the probate process.
+After all, this makes sense: why needlessly involved the legal system in the death of your loved one unless necessary.
+However, one key factor in evaluating is what can happen if your loved one's spouse attempts to sell the family home some years into the future.

 Do all estates need to go through the probate process?

-This is a fairly simple question to answer, but one that you should ask an attorney whom you are meeting with, nonetheless.
+This is a fairly simple question to answer, but you should ask an attorney whom you are meeting with, nonetheless.
 A Will does not necessarily need to be probated.
-If you are talking about non-probate assets then those assets do not need to be probated.
-Smaller estates that include only a few assets or an estate that is not valuable then a full probate administration likely is not necessary, either.
+If you are talking about non-probate assets, then those assets do not need to be probated.
+Smaller estates that include only a few assets or an estate that is not valuable, then a full probate administration likely is not necessary, either.

 What exactly is probate?

-Once the application to probate your will has been filed, the clerk of the court will provide notice to all parties having an interest in your estate to appear in court if they wish to do so.
-Once a hearing is held that probates your will, the executor of your will present proof to the court regarding your having passed away and having a valid will in place.
-A judge will probate the will after it is admitted and then appoint the executor to your will formally.
-Documents called letters testamentary will be issued to your executor that gives him or her authority to settle all the assets of your estate.
+Once the application to probate your will has been filed, the court clerk will provide notice to all parties having an interest in your estate to appear in court if they wish to do so.
+Once a hearing is held that probates your will, your executor will present proof to the court that you have passed away and a valid will in place.
+A judge will probate the will after it is admitted and then formally appoint the executor to your will.
+Documents called letters testamentary will be issued to your executor that gives them authority to settle all your estate assets.

-Typically, it is the executor who is named in your will who will make an application for probate with the court.
+Typically, the executor is named in your will to make an application for probate with the court.
 However, any interested party, such as those mentioned above, can also apply for probate to the court.
-A court can issue letters testamentary to a wide range of persons including the executor to your will, your surviving spouse, a beneficiary under your estate, a creditor of yours, or any person who applies to be able to administer your will who is of good character.
+A court can issue letters testamentary to a wide range of persons, including the executor to your will, your surviving spouse, a beneficiary under your estate, a creditor of yours, or any person who applies to be able to administer your will which is of good character.

 How much does it cost to go through the probate process?

 One issue that we have not discussed at all so far in this blog post is the actual costs associated with going through the probate process.
-Fully probating a will can be a costly and timely process but the state of Texas has a fairly simple process to follow compared to other states.
+Fully probating a will can be costly and timely, but Texas has a fairly simple process to follow compared to other states.
 The city taxes follow an executor or administrator of your will to serve independent of the court supervision.
 This is otherwise known as an independent administration.
 This policy aims to make it more efficient and require less oversight by the court.

-On the other hand, there are dependent administrations that require an administrator or executor post to bond and obtain approval from the court for any actions that he or she takes to administer an estate.
-The bond will require that the money be paid to an insurance company that will protect the beneficiaries of the estate if the executor does not follow the terms of your will.
+On the other hand, dependent administrations require an administrator or executor post to bond and obtain approval from the court for any actions to administer an estate.
+The bond will require that the money be paid to an insurance company that will protect the estate's beneficiaries if the executor does not follow the terms of your will.
 As you might imagine, this step in the process increases the overall costs and time required for a case to complete.